Nebulaevo/Paon/documentation/ressources/routing.md

 ℹ️ Loaders are defined in two places around the page components :
 1. At the routes level :\
-    it is displayed by the router if a navigation exceeds a given duration.
+    it is displayed by the router if the route pre-loading on navigation exceeds a given duration.

 2. As fallback in suspense boundaries:\
     It's a secondary loader, displayed if the page isn't ready at render time.